xuyiyang0409/docs/Becoming_Consensus_Node/How To Become A Consensus Node.md

 3. Calculate the weighted average of the remaining 50% data, which is then determined as the current NEO consensus node number N
 4. The top N candidates with the highest number of votes become consensus nodes

-### 5.1 Voting: NEO Holders
+#### 3.2.1 Voting NEO GUI

 Any nodes holding NEO can vote using the GUI.
+Candidates can vote for their own nodes.

 1. In NEO-GUI, open the wallet account to vote.